 One of my favorite weeks during the school year is Gingerbread Week!
-Each year I do it the week before Christmas and the kids LOVE it!
-It is filled with TONS of fun gingerbread activities and my favorite activity…making gingerbread milk carton houses!
+Each year I do it the week before Christmas, and the kids LOVE it!
+It is filled with TONS of fun gingerbread activities, and my favorite activity: making gingerbread milk carton houses!
 What preschooler doesn’t LOVE using icing, licking their fingers, and building with candy?

-The morning we are going to make the milk carton gingerbread houses, I set up everything we will need.
+On the morning, when we are going to make the milk carton gingerbread houses, I set up everything we will need.
 If you prep everything BEFORE the activity, it will go smoothly.
 That is my biggest classroom management technique, always having things prepared and ready to go.

-Gingerbread Book Comparison which includes retelling cards for four different gingerbread books, writing paper, comparison anchor chart pieces, favorite gingerbread book class graph, and more.
+You can also the Gingerbread Bundle and get all of my gingerbread goodies including the retelling cards for four different gingerbread books, writing paper, comparison anchor chart pieces, favorite gingerbread book class graph, and more!

 You can grab all the gingerbread printable activities in my Gingerbread Centers Math, Literacy, and More pack, my Gingerbread Book Comparison Pack, and the Little Learners Gingerbread 5 Senses Science Unit.

 Love it?
 Pin it!